SecureApiGateway/secure-api-gateway-ob-uk/README.md

 This deployment is based on the ForgeOps Cloud Developer Kit, with the following modifications and additions:

 - The config initialisation script have new arguments `--env ${environment}` and `--igmode ${igmode}`
-- There is a new kustomize overlay at `kustomize/overlay/7.0/obdemo-bank/${environment}`.
-The default `skaffold.yaml` file uses this overlay by default
     - New environment `dev`
     - New environment `prod`
-- There is an additional deployment for the AM remote consent service front end (`docker/obdemo-rcs-ui`).
-- There is an additional deployment for the AM remote consent service back end (`docker/obdemo-rcs-api`).
-- There is an additional deployment for a demo resource server providing a mock bank API (`docker/obdemo-rs`).
+- There is a kustomize overlay for each environment at `kustomize/overlay/7.0/obdemo-bank/${environment}` with the except of `defautls` folder that contains the defaults map values shared through `{environment}`.
+The default `skaffold.yaml` file uses this overlay by default
 - The IG deployment (`docker/7.0/ig`) has been modified to include a jar file with custom filters.
 - The IG configuration has been updated to increase the vertx max client header size to 16k.
-- New feature to add new custom environments, see [Create a new environment](#create-a-new-environment).

 ## Postman Collection